christianh814/kubernetes-toolbox/resources/documents/k8s-auth.md

 ## Configure Dex

 For connecting Dex you'll need the Kubernetes certificate and key.
-Let’s obtain from the master (default path for `kops` install is `/srv/kubernetes/`).
+Let’s obtain from the master.

 Sample output